opensafely-core/backend-server/playbook.md

 If you wish to change the config in `01_defaults.env` or `03_backend.env`, you need to merge a change to the `config/defaults.env` or `BACKEND/backend.env`, and update the infrastructure code as above.

+#### Database Network Configuration

+The config values `DATABASE_ACCESS_NETWORK` and `DATABASE_IP_LIST` need some care when changing, or else running db jobs may fail due to the changes.

+To apply changes to these values:

+As opensafely user:
+1) manually enable DB maintenance mode to kill running db jobs: `just jobrunner/db-maintenance-on`
+2) stop jobrunner: `just jobrunner/stop`
+3) change the values in the config files

+As root:
+4) from /srv/backend-server, run `just install-docker-network` to recreate the docker network

+As opensafely user:
+5) start job-runner: `just jobrunner/start`
+6) disable db maintenance mode: just jobrunner/db-maintenance-off

 ### Deploy job-runner